 - Full package of documents

 - Flat fee regardless of the number of children

-Divorce Courts in Jefferson County, New York
+Divorce Courts in Jefferson County, Alabama

-Jefferson County Supreme Court
+Jefferson County Circuit court

 If some of the information seems unclear, it might be necessary to contact the Jefferson County court clerk.
 You might want to consider asking about: